bTodary/startup_namer/README.md

 Flutter app that contains
 - Implementation for a stateful widget, adding interactivity.
-- a route and logic for moving between the home route and the new route.
+- A route and logic for moving between the home route and the new route.
-- changing the look of the app's UI using themes.
+- Changing the look of the app's UI using themes.

 ## Getting Started